liuandy1207/Handbooks/PythonHandbook.md

 STRING.endswith(SUBSTRING)

 # Find the index of the FIRST instance of a specific substring in a string?
-INDEX = STRING.index(SUBSTRING)       # returns ValueError if the substring is not found INDEX = STRING.find(SUBSTRING)        # returns -1 if the substring is not found
+INDEX = STRING.index(SUBSTRING)       # returns ValueError if SUBSTRING not in STRING INDEX = STRING.find(SUBSTRING)        # returns -1 if SUBSTRING not in STRING

 # Find the index of the LAST instance of a specific substring in a string?
-INDEX = STRING.rfind(SUBSTRING)       # returns -1 if the substring is not found
+INDEX = STRING.rfind(SUBSTRING)       # returns -1 if SUBSTRING not in STRING

 # Split a string into a list of substrings according to a separator character?
 LIST_OF_SUBSTRINGS = STRING.split(SEPARATOR)